PoisotLab/ms_betacov_mapping/README.md

 towards combinations of values for three risk components.
-Out of the possible combinations, the most risky in terms or rapid diversification and spillover potential is high phylogenetic diversity and low viral sharing [@Cavender-Bares2009MerCom; @Gomulkiewicz2000HotSpo], in that this allows multiple independent host-virus coevolutionary dynamics to take place in the same location.
-In the colorimetric space, this correspond to yellow -- because the HSV space is more amenable to calculations for feature extraction [see *e.g.* @Keke2010StuSki], we measured the risk level by calculating the angular distance of the hue of each pixel to a reference value of 60, and weighted this risk level by the value component.
+Out of the possible combinations, the most risky in terms or rapid diversification and spillover potential is high phylogenetic diversity and low viral sharing [@Gomulkiewicz2000HotSpo], in that this allows multiple independent host-virus coevolutionary dynamics to take place in the same location.
+In the colorimetric space, this correspond to yellow -- because the HSV space is more amenable to calculations for feature extraction [@Keke2010StuSki], we measured the risk level by calculating the angular distance of the hue of each pixel to a reference value of 60 (yellow), and weighted this risk level by the value component.
 Specifically, given a pixel with colorimetric coordinates $(h,s,v)$, its ranged weighted risk value is

 $$
 v\times\left[1-\frac{\left|\text{atan}\left(\text{cos}(\text{rad}(h)), \text{sin}(\text{rad}(h))\right) - X\right|}{2\pi}\right]\,,